ainsleyc/graphite-cluster/README.md

   * Carbon pickle port (2014)
   * Graphite webapp (80)

-You can confirm that the node is working by visiting the api page (http://host:80) and checking if carbon/agents data is appearing in the host local path bound with the '-v' option.
+You can confirm that the node is working by visiting the api page (http://host:80) and checking if carbon/agents data is appearing in the local host path bound with the '-v' option.

 ### Single Node, Multiple Carbon Caches
-For larger write loads you can use multiple carbon caches on the same host.
+For larger write loads you can use multiple carbon caches.
 A common setup is a single cache for each cpu on the host.
 To run the node:
 ```
 docker run -d -e CARBON_CONFIG={\"cache_count\":4} -v /opt/graphite/data:/opt/graphite/storage/whisper -p 80:80 -p 2014:2014 -p 2024:2024 -p 2034:2034 -p 2044:2044 ainsleyc/graphite-cluster-node
 ```